flutter/website/src/cookbook/design/themes.md

 [`colorScheme`]: {{site.api}}/flutter/material/ThemeData/colorScheme.html
 [`textTheme`]: {{site.api}}/flutter/material/ThemeData/textTheme.html

-To learn what colors and fonts you can define, check out the [`ThemeData`][] documentation.
+To learn what colors, fonts, and other properties, you can define, check out the [`ThemeData`][] documentation.

 ## Apply a theme